 Begin Your Case With a Truck Accident Lawyer for Maintenance Failure

 Federal regulations and truck inspections are supposed to keep us safe.
 Much of the suffering we have seen victims endure could have been avoided if trucking companies would abide by federal rules and regulations.
 We have experience investigating these tragedies, and we understand how to find out what really caused your accident.
 We will hold all responsible parties liable to the full extent of the law.

 Call us now at 800-800-8888 for a consultation and free case evaluation with one of our experienced trucking accident attorneys.
-We have recovered over $890 million in damages for our clients who have been injured by somebody else’s negligence or wrongful act.
+We have recovered over $1 billion in damages for our clients in Kentucky, Indiana, and Ohio who have been injured by somebody else’s negligence or wrongful act.

 Regular Truck Safety Inspections Are Mandated By Federal Law